matthiasn/talk-transcripts/Hickey_Rich/MaybeNot.md

 Here is Kotlin.
 Kotlin has nullable and non-null types.
 So if you say "String", it is assignable from a string.
 That is pretty good.
-But if you try to assign null to it, it is a compilation error.
+But if you try to assign null to it, it says "compilation error".
 So they have strengthened the reference types in Kotlin.
 They have said: you know what?
-Null is not an OK value of all reference types, even though the Java JVM allows you to have null as the value of a string, we are not going to allow it in the surface language of Kotlin, even though it compiles to byte code.
+Null is not an OK value of all reference types, even though the Java JVM allows you to have a null as the value of string, we are not going to allow it in the surface language of Kotlin, even though it compiles to byte code.